Bill Watrous: Biography

 He was born in Middletown, Connecticut, United States.
 Watrous' father, also a trombonist, introduced him to the instrument at an early age.
 While serving in the U.S. Navy, Watrous studied with jazz pianist and composer Herbie Nichols.
 His first professional performances were in Billy Butterfield's band.

 Watrous' career blossomed in the 1960s.
 He played and recorded with many prominent jazz musicians, including Count Basie, Maynard Ferguson, Woody Herman, Quincy Jones, Johnny Richards, and trombonist Kai Winding.
-He also played with well-known vocalists Frank Sinatra, Ray Charles, Ella Fitzgerald, and Sarah Vaughn.
-He played in the house band on the Merv Griffin Show from 1965 to 1968.
-From 1967 to 1969, he worked as a staff musician for CBS.
+He also played with Frank Sinatra, Ray Charles, Ella Fitzgerald, and Sarah Vaughan.
+He played in the Merv Griffin Show house band during 1965–1968 and worked as a staff musician for CBS during 1967–1969.

 In 1971, he played with the jazz fusion group Ten Wheel Drive.
 Also in the 1970s, Watrous formed his own band, The Manhattan Wildlife Refuge Big Band, which recorded two albums for Columbia Records.
 The band was later renamed Refuge West when Watrous moved to southern California.
+In July 1973, he attended the US tour of French zeuhl band Magma.

 He continued to work as a bandleader, studio musician, and performer at jazz clubs.
 In 1983, Watrous collaborated with Alan Raph to publish Trombonisms, an instructional manual covering performance techniques for trombone.
 He has recorded as a solo artist, bandleader, and in small ensembles.
 These recordings include a Japanese import album in 2001 containing material recorded in 1984 with Carl Fontana, whom Watrous has cited as his favorite trombonist.
 He traveled periodically to San Diego to play with his good friend and former student, Dave Scott, a noted jazz musician himself and TV broadcast host.
-The SHSU Bill Watrous Jazz Festival which is held annually at Sam Houston State University in Huntsville, Texas is named in his honor and claims to be the oldest jazz festival in Texas.
+The annual SHSU (Sam Houston State University) Bill Watrous Jazz Festival in Huntsville, Texas is named in his honor and claims to be Texas' oldest jazz festival.

 Watrous taught for two decades at the University of Southern California in Los Angeles, before retiring in 2015.
 He died in Los Angeles on July 2, 2018.
 He was survived by his wife, Maryann; their son, Jason; and two daughters from a previous marriage – Melody Watrous Ide and Cheryl Schoolcraft.

-Other Talents
+Other talents

-Bill Watrous played baseball.
-He was scouted by the New York Yankees when in his teens.
-Later on, Watrous considered joining a minor league baseball team in the early 80's.
+In his teens, Watrous played baseball and was scouted by the New York Yankees.
+In the early 1980s, Watrous considered joining a minor league baseball team.